 Air Pressure pump

-Use air pressure to open a bottle of wine by inserting the needle into the cork and going up and down with the pump.
+Use air pressure to open a bottle of wine by inserting the needle into the cork and pumping the lever to increase the pressure inside the bottle.
 The air pressure will build and open the bottle.

 Burn beneath the cork on the neck of the bottle.
 The heat from the fire will expand the air below the cork and release it from the bottle.